Skip to content

 For Gernand, it's a losing battle because he believes both Judith and Micah are right in ways, and they're both wrong in ways.
 “And that's what I love in a climactic scene, a showdown where there's not an easy or obvious way out, maybe even no way out,” he said.
 “That's great for drama but sadly not for the state of polarization in the country.”

 An artistic platform, like theater, can be a productive channel for helping people engage with each other about subjects that can sometimes be uncomfortable to address.
-(Disclosure: I am a principal understudy in a Chicago production of "Totality.")
+(Disclosure: I am the understudy for Principal Benson in the Chicago production of "Totality.")

 “Theatre can definitely provide a kind of healing and education by transporting people out of their lives and into someone else’s, so they can practice empathy and broaden their horizons by pondering situations and people they may not normally consider,” said Spada.
 “I think this play is better than most because it doesn’t tell you what to think or feel, instead presenting a challenge and letting you process it in your own way.”